 Divergence & Distribution.
-The question is, how to optimise characters that are placed at or near the eudicot node.
+The question is, how are characters in this area to be optimized?
 Are some of these to be placed below the node [Ceratophyllales + eudicots]?
 Did the common ancestor of this clade have tricolpate pollen?
 Had it already lost ethereal oils?
 These are going to be very difficult questions to answer unless, e.g., detailed studies of the development of the distinctive inaperturate Ceratophyllum pollen gives clues as to its derivation.
 Being a very old and aquatic lineage, Ceratophyllaceae have a very derived morphology, and relationships suggested by morphology are likely to be ambiguous.
 However, somewhat less radically modified fossils like Montsechia, if correctly assigned to this area, may help - thus Montsechia has anomocytic stomata (Gomez et al. 2015), otherwise pegged to the eudicot node.

 If Ceratophyllaceae are sister to Chloranthaceae, features common to the combined clade include: Leaves opposite, margin toothed; flowers small, [<4 mm across], sessile; anthers embedded in broad filament, G 1, ovule 1, pendent, straight, nucellar cap +; fruit indehiscent (see in part also Duvall et al. 2006; Endress & Doyle 2009, 2015 - similarities greater if the male flower is treated as an inflorescence).
 The well-preserved and distinctive Canrightia resinifera from around m.y.a. in Portugal with its syncarpous unilocular gynoecium that has apical placentation and ovules that have an endothelium, etc., may be associated with this clade (Friis & Pedersen 2011; Friis et al. 2011).
 Montsechia may also belong in this area, if not assignable to Ceratophyllales in particular (Gomez et al. 2015)